-I combine field work and mathematical modeling to better understand and project the combined effects of climate and fishing on living marine resources.
+I combine field work and mathematical modeling to better understand and project effects of climate and fishing on living marine resources.

 Originally from Brittany in France, I was awarded a Ph.D. in Biology from Memorial University of Newfoundland studying themigratory behaviour of Atlantic cod under the supervision of Dr. Joe Wroblewski and Alain Fréchet.